LBHackney-IT/lbhackney-it.github.io/docs/architecture-pillars/7-Development practices/data_driven_guidelines.md

----
-id: data_driven
-title: HackIT Data Driven Guidelines
+# HackIT Data Driven Guidelines
----

 ## Access to data
 To comply with security best practices, Hackney’s preference is to follow the “least-privilege” access model.